censorship-no-archive/ceno2-testbed/servers.md

 To run the translation, proceed as follows:

-1. make sure the environment `TB_OONI_DATA` is set properly to the folder containing OONI data test results on the collector;
+1. make sure the environment variable `TB_OONI_DATA` is set properly to the folder containing OONI data test results on the collector;
-2. set environment `TB_CONVERTED_OONI_JSON_DIR` to the directory you want the translated output to;
+2. set the environment variable `TB_CONVERTED_OONI_JSON_DIR` to the directory you want the translated output to;
-3. if necessary, set `JQ` environment to the appropriate `jq` binary;
+3. if necessary, set the `JQ` environment variable to the appropriate `jq` binary;
 4. run the admin script with `convert_ooni_json` as first and only argument.

 The script will not re-convert files if the target files already exist.
 In order